 Step 6: In the Folder List, find your saved Dynamic Block File.
 Right Click on the file, and select Create Tool Palette.
 A new tab with the name of your file will be added to your Tool Palette.

 Start using your blocks!
 Simply click on the desired block to insert into the drawing.
+When adding a Dynamic Block it will be distinguished with a lighting bolt symbol.

 Step 1: Right Click the grey title bar on the side of the palette and select Customize Palettes.
 A dialog box will open that gives you areas for adding new groups and palettes.

 Step 2: Right click on the Palettes column to select New Palette or right click on the Palette Groups to add new groups.
 Drag/drop from Palettes in the left pane to Palette Groups on the right pane.
+Once you create different groups you can switch between them by right clicking on the grey title bar of the Tool Palettes.
+Your Groups will appear at the bottom.
+You can also create sub-categories under a specific Group.

 In a dynamic block there can be more than one view of an object, such as a plan or elevation.
 When you have a block to a palette you can see an image of the block.
 This default image can be changed if you prefer to see a different view.
 For instance if you have a chair you may prefer seeing the elevation rather than the plan so that it is easier to recognize the style.